kyle-morton/pluralsight-csharp-interfaces/readme.md

 - a class may implement 1 or more interfaces
 - members automatically public
 - may only contain props, methods, events, and indexers

+## Best Practices

+### Program to a contract (interface) rather than a concrete class

+- when programming to a contract, the code using it won't know or care about the implementation details.
+- only expose those methods, etc through your interface that an outsider would need to use.
+Otherwise, it can be in the class itself.
+- keep types as generic as possible in your interface so that you're code doesn't break on a change in another layer, by another dev, etc.

+### Change happens in code

+#### Concrete Classes - brittle/easily broken because of strong typing

+#### Interfaces - resilient, even more so if generics are used